tnakamot/json-parser/src/paradox/immutable.md

 ## Parser

-When you parse the JSON text, you can specify whether the parser should return immutable or mutable version. @extref[parse(boolean)](javadoc:JSONText.html#parse(boolean)) method of @extref[JSONText](javadoc:JSONText.html) takes a boolean value.

-If it is `true`, the method returns the immutable version, which is suitable to load configuration in JSON text in memory, for example.

-If it is `false`, the method returns the mutable version.
-The mutable version allows you to add, remove and modify the contents in JSON objects and arrays.
-The mutable version is suitable, for example, if your application needs to read a JSON text from a file, modify the contents and write back to another file.
+@extref[parse()](javadoc:JSONText.html#parse()) and its varaitns always result in an immutable instance.

 ## Conversion

-You can get a mutable copy of an immutable JSON object or array and get an immutable copy of a mutable version with the following methods
+You can get a mutable copy of an immutable JSON object or array with following methods:

 * @extref[JSONValueArrayImmutable#toMutable()](javadoc:value/JSONValueArrayImmutable.html#toMutable())
 * @extref[JSONValueObjectImmutable#toMutable()](javadoc:value/JSONValueObjectImmutable.html#toMutable())

+Below are reverse methods:

 * @extref[JSONValueArrayMutable#toImutable()](javadoc:value/JSONValueArrayMutable.html#toImmutable())
 * @extref[JSONValueObjectMutable#toImutable()](javadoc:value/JSONValueObjectMutable.html#toImmutable())

-These methods turn the inner JSON objects and arrays to immutable or mutable.
+These methods turn inner JSON objects and arrays to immutable or mutable, too.
 For example, if there is a mutable JSON object which contains two mutable JSON arrays,
 @extref[JSONValueObjectImmutable#toMutable()](javadoc:value/JSONValueObjectImmutable.html#toMutable())
-turns the given JSON object and two JSON arrays to immutable.
+turns the given JSON object and two inner JSON arrays to immutable.